amabdallah/WaM-DaM/01Documentation/03Limitations_FutureWork/Future_Work.md

 #### 1. Controlled Vocabularies and Ontology for Water Resources Management Data
 Develop comprehensive lists of controlled vocabularies and ontology for diverse water management data similar to the work by Piasecki and Beran (2009).
 The list can be complied by holding workshops at conferences and inviting interested people.
 Online tools also should be used to allow the water resources community to submit suggested vocabulary similar to the work by Horsburgh et al. (2014).
 The compiled vocabularies should be tested against larger data sets across different disciplines of water management.

-#### 2. WaM-DaM HydroDesktop Plugin to Discover, Download, Visualize Water Management Data
+#### 2. WaM-DaM HydroDesktop Plugin to Discover, Download, Visualize Water Management Data [Idea on hold]
-Use the controlled vocabulary and ontology in [7.1] and the developed web-services in [7.3] to communicate with remote servers to discover instances of water management data and download it.
+Use the controlled vocabulary and ontology in [B.1] and the developed web-services in [A.2] to communicate with remote servers to discover instances of water management data and download it.
 Use DotSpatial open-source GIS libraries to visualize water management networks (e.g., different shapes and sizes for nodes and links).
 Adapt existing HydroDesktop tools to visualize and analyze water management time series data (Ames et al., 2012).
+There has been discussions to use a Web-based platform like Tythes instead of HydroDesktop.
+Updates will come whenever this idea mature enough.

 #### 3. Workflows to link WaM-DaM with Hydra and WaDE Web Services
 Link WaM-DaM web-services with WaDE web services for water use and availability in seventeen Western States in the US (Larsen and Young, 2014).
 Thus, WaDE can serve as important data source to WaM-DaM.
 Also link WaM-DaM web-services with HydraPlatform web-services to leverage the capabilities of HydraPlatform to visualize data and serve it to different models (Knox et al., 2014).
 HydraPlatform users also can use WaM-DaM metadata and semantic consistency to publish and share and publish their data with others according to WaM-DaM method.